riffnshred/nhl-led-scoreboard/README.md

 -   result or the status of the other games in the league.
 -   **Standings**: Self-explanatory, it shows the current standings.
 Currently, you can choose between showing standings by conference or by divisions.
 Wildcard standings are coming soon.
 -   **Team Summary**: Show a summary of your preferred teams.
 It includes data like standing record, Result of the previous game and the next scheduled game.
+-   **Clock**: Show the current time either in 24h or 12h format.
+-   **Covid_19**: Show the number of cases, deaths and recovered cases of the covid-19 virus in real time (API updates about every 15 min).

 | Boards        | Settings                   | Type   | Parameters                                       | Description                                                                                       |
 |---------------|----------------------------|--------|--------------------------------------------------|---------------------------------------------------------------------------------------------------|